The Glory of Sri Krishna Janmashtami

 On the second day of Krishna Janmashtami, some states in India celebrate the event of Dahi Handi (Hanging Earthern Pot filled with Krishna’s favourite Yogurt and Sweets ).
 Sri Krishna loved butter (known as makhan).
 Dahi Handi event commemorates and celebrates the mischievous attitude of little Krishna (aka Kanha, Kanhaiya, Makhanchor, Govinda, Gopal).
 Dahi Handi festival is also called as Gopalkala or Govinda Festival, which celebrates the childhood events of Sri Krishna stealing his favorite delicacies from Earthern Pots hung in houses of Vrindavan.
 On the day of Dahi Handi, Earthern Pot filled with delicacies and sweets is hung high up the streets with ropes at both the ends.
 Groups of young boys and men act as Gopalas (Krishna’s Sakkhas or Friends) and make a human pyramid to reach the Earthen Pot.
 The goal is to break the pot and steal the delicacies depicting the childhood mischiefs of Sri Krishna.
 The streets are flocked with sea of devotees who witness and enjoy the event with great zeal and enthusiasm.
 Devotees shout,” Govinda Aalaa Govinda Aalaa” (Here comes Govinda) in sheer excitement to cheer the Gopalas.
 The topmost layer of human pyramid is only one man who breaks the Earthern pot with coconut.
 Such amazing is the devotion, love and zeal of Krishna Janmashtami festivities in the spiritual land of India.

-If you enjoyed reading this, do share it with your friends and family and do subscribe to our blog for more such interesting articles on Incredible land of India.
+If you enjoyed reading this, please drop a comment below.
+It motivates us to write more such blogs.
+Do share it with your friends and family and subscribe to blog for more such interesting articles on Incredible land of India.

 Go4Ethnic wishes you and family Happy Janmashtami.